air1one/ark-e2e-testing/README.md

 - **/lib** : App code
  - **/lib/config** : General configuration (currently only docker config).
  - **/tests/networks** : Networks configuration (genesis block, peers, ...).
 Each subfolder corresponds to a configured network.
- - **/tests/scenarii** : Scenarii configuration (actions and tests to execute on the network).
+ - **/tests/scenarios** : scenarios configuration (actions and tests to execute on the network).
 Each subfolder corresponds to a scenario.
  - **/dist** : Where the network is generated

 There are two command-line endpoints :